-Information about the reading performance of first, second, and third grade
+Information about the reading performance of first, second, and third grade students will be posted on the school system website in accordance with state law.

-I. Notification to Parents
+J. Notification to Parents

 Parents shall be notified annually of Student Promotion and Accountability Standards by including a copy of this policy in each school's student/parent handbook.